yoavram-lab/collective_posterior/README.md

 ```pip install sbi==0.23.1```
 ```pip install torch==1.13.1```

-To reproduce the WF results, you don't need to install sbibm.
+To reproduce the WF (Chuong et al., 2025) or EVO_SIM (3-locus benchmark) results, you don't need to install sbibm.
 Simply install sbi and torch and run tests/inference.

-For WF, GLU, and SLCP:
+Each simulator has its own folder:
 - The notebook test_collective.ipynb includes the assessment figures and an example of inference from synthetic data.

 For WF: